By CamRanger

 CamRanger 2 - Camera Control

-For professional photographers and videographers using Canon, Nikon, Sony, or Fujifilm systems who require remote tethering and advanced camera control.
+For professional photographers and videographers using Canon, Nikon, Sony, or Fujifilm systems who require wireless remote control.

 CamRanger 2 - Camera Control is a well-regarded photo & video app that is completely free.
 With a 4.5/5 rating from 389 reviews, it maintains solid user satisfaction.
-Users particularly appreciate connection stability, though hardware cost remains a common concern.
+Users particularly appreciate reliability of wireless connection for professional shoots, though requirement for separate hardware remains a common concern.

 What is CamRanger 2 - Camera Control?

-CamRanger 2 is a professional-grade wireless camera tethering and control app for iOS and Android that requires a proprietary hardware bridge.
+CamRanger 2 is a wireless tethering and camera control app for professional photographers using Canon, Nikon, Sony, and Fujifilm systems.

 Current Momentum